 Port and Stilton Serving Suggestions

-Port and Stilton is one of those classic food and drink combinations that simply trips off the tongue for many people.
+Port and Stilton is one of those classic food-and-drink combinations that simply trips off the tongue for many people.
 One a full-bodied, sweet and fruity, high alcohol content Portuguese wine; the other a king among cheeses, its creamy saltiness complemented and enhanced by the richness of the wine.

 There can sometimes be a tendency for port and Stilton to be viewed as a rich man's fodder—a combination enjoyed only by those in dinner jackets and bow ties immediately before cigars at a formal bash hosted by the lord of the manor.

-While this was at one time perhaps true, the price and ready availability of some very decent ports in modern times means it is now easily affordable for a majority of people.
+While this was at one time perhaps true, the price and availability of some very decent ports in modern times means it is now easily affordable for a majority of people.
 The ports featured in this article are just two of the varieties widely available to buy, and they represent the more modest end of the price scale.